miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 **Vanesa and Emily**.
 Who would've guessed they are the new kids on the block?
 More like event-planning ninjas, making it all look like a walk in the park.

-Onto the dudes!
+Now the fellas!

 **Adam**'s MC skills were top-shelf and he's as approachable as a friendly barista.
 Didn't get to shoot the breeze much - but there's always next time, &lt;switch on OZ accent&gt; _mate!_

-**Tom** not only did nail his talk, but also went full-on Yoda, offering to share his hard-earned SaaS wisdom with a mastermind group.
+**Tom** not only did he nail his talk, but also went full-on Yoda, offering to share his hard-earned SaaS wisdom with a mastermind group.
 Boss move!

 **Andrew** - duh.
 I'm pretty sure the Energizer bunny was modeled after this dude.
 High-voltage vibes, round the clock.
 Much love for pulling this off, man!